ScionResearch/genomesizeR/paper/paper.md

 ## Frequentist method

-A frequentist linear mixed-effects model using the `lmer` function from the `lme4` package [@bates2015lme4] was fitted to the NCBI database of species with known genome sizes.
+A frequentist linear mixed-effects model (LMM) using the `lmer` function from the `lme4` package [@bates2015lme4] was fitted to the NCBI database of species with known genome sizes.
 The model is as follows:

 \begin{gather*}
 log(G_i) =  \alpha_0 + \alpha_{genus_{g[i]}} +  \alpha_{family_{f[i]}} + e_i \\